julienherrero/awesome-list/README.md

 - [stfalcon-studio/StfalconFixturer-android](https://github.com/stfalcon-studio/StfalconFixturer-android) -  Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 Made by Stfalcon
 - [superjobru/kotlin-permissions](https://github.com/superjobru/kotlin-permissions) - An Android library, written in Kotlin, which helps avoid boilerplate code when your request runtime permissions.(KotlinPermissions)
 - [tasomaniac/DevWidget](https://github.com/tasomaniac/DevWidget) - Android app widget for developers to control their apps quickly
+- [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
+USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
 - [tfcporciuncula/flow-preferences](https://github.com/tfcporciuncula/flow-preferences) - Kotlin Flow version of rx-preferences -- Coroutines support for Android SharedPreferences
 - [theGlenn/flipper-android-no-op](https://github.com/theGlenn/flipper-android-no-op) - No-op dependency for Flipper Android release mode
 - [theapache64/retrosheet](https://github.com/theapache64/retrosheet) - 📃 Turn Google Spreadsheet to JSON endpoint (for Android and JVM) for FREE (100%)